TTT-2/docs/docs/developers/content-creation/creating-a-class.md

 ???+ example "On Class Charge Callback"
-    This function is called once every frame after while a player is in the charging process, if the function is set and returns `nil` or `false`, the charging process is stopped.
+    This function is called once every frame after while a player is in the charging process, if the function is set and it returns `nil` or `false`, the charging process is stopped.

     ```lua
     classData.onCharge = function(ply) -- [default: nil]
     ```

 ???+ example "Check Class Activation Callback"
     This function is called when the ability should be activated.
-Activation fails if the function is set and returns `nil` or `false`.
+Activation fails if the function is set and it returns `nil` or `false`.

     ```lua
     classData.checkActivation = function(ply) -- [default: nil]